heath3rq/Python_Electronic-Health-Record-EHR-Analysis/README.md

 ### Details of Each Function/Class
-The `main.py` includes two custom classes and three functions:
+The `main.py` includes two custom classes and two functions:

 * Class `Lab` storing lab information of a patient as instance attributes by calling the SQL database.